VinhDuongSchool/Project2/README.txt

 Controls: W,A,S,D controls to move the characters.
 Can hold more than 2 buttons to move diagonally.
 F or Left click mouse button to do primary attack

+Cheat codes:
+Press 1 to go to gameover state
+Press 2 to go to win state
-Cheat codes: (single player only)
+(single player only)
 Press K to kill the player manually without waiting for their health to get to zero.
-Press L to revive player and give them their max health Press O to clear the current room
+Press L to revive player and give them their max health Press O to clear and complete the current room
 Press P to close all rooms (doesnt reset spawners) Press T to reload level (resets spawners) (untested and probably breaks stuff)

+you can rename room files to remove rooms. if you rename room2 > room10 the game will only load the first room

 Low bar goals